Netherlands: Political culture

 De Wallen, Amsterdam's red-light district, offers activities such as legal prostitution, symbolizing the Dutch political culture and tradition of tolerance.

 Both trade unions and employers organisations are consulted in policymaking in the financial, economic and social areas.
 They meet regularly with the government in the Social-Economic Council.

 The Netherlands has a tradition of social tolerance.
 In the late 19th century this Dutch tradition of religious tolerance transformed into a system of pillarisation, in which religious groups coexisted separately and only interacted at the level of government.
 Protection for LGBTQ and abortion rights are enshrined within the Netherlands' foreign aid policy.

 No single party has held a majority in parliament since the 19th century, and as a result, coalition cabinets had to be formed.
-Since male suffrage became universal in 1917, the Dutch political system has been dominated by three families of political parties: Christian Democrats (currently the CDA), Social Democrats (currently the PvdA), and Liberals (currently the VVD).
-In November 2025, the centrist-liberal Democrats 66 of Rob Jetten was the winner of a general election, securing 26 out of 150 seats in the House of Representatives.
+Since male suffrage became universal in 1917, the Dutch political system has been dominated by three families of political parties: Christian Democrats (currently the CDA), Social Democrats (currently Pro), and Liberals (currently the VVD).
+In November 2025, the centrist-liberal D66 of Rob Jetten was the winner of a general election, securing 26 out of 150 seats in the House of Representatives.
 A cabinet formation was ongoing as of November 2025 to form a new government.